wonder-phil/BlockchainTechNotes/ch3/Gotcha.ch3.md

 # Gotchas Chapter 3
 #
-# From: "The Chains that bind us" by Phillip G Bradford
+# From: "Chains that bind us" by Phillip G Bradford
 #  https://github.com/wonder-phil/BlockchainTechNotes
 #      by P. G. Bradford
 #